svmiller/svmiller.github.io/_rmd/2025-12-09-war-and-the-state-r-harrison-wagner.Rmd

 ---
-title: "War and the State: An Appreciation of R. Harrison Wagner"
+title: "War and the State: An Appreciation"
 output:
   md_document:
     variant: gfm